dell/karavi-resiliency/test/sh/SCALE_TEST.md

 2. Waiting on the pods that were rescheduled to reach a running state.
 At the end of this phase a message similar to "moving pods:  4 time for pod recovery seconds:  70" is printed.
 This is the time from the initiation of node failure until all the pods were moved and reach the running state again.
-This is the metric generally used for scalability, that plots on X-axis the number of pods that were impacted, and the Y-axis the time until all pods were recovered.
+This is the metric generally used for scalability, that plots on the X-axis the number of pods that were impacted, and the Y-axis the time until all pods were recovered.

 3. Waiting on the taints to be removed from the failed nodes.
 At the end of this phase a message is printed